-Just like scones and clotted cream or tea and biscuits, coffee and chocolate make a perfect pairing.
-But what is it about these two tropical beans that makes them work so well together?
+What is it about these two tropical beans that makes them work so well together?

 At first glance, you could be forgiven for thinking that cacao beans and coffee beans were related.
 After roasting, they are both varying shades of golden brown, both oval shaped, and both need grinding before being consumed.

 However, they are two very different species – coffee beans grow in bright red berries, whereas cacao beans grow in pods, hidden in the soft white flesh of a cacao fruit.
 Although both grow happily in South America, only cacao is native to that region, while coffee originates from Africa.
 Despite their differences, if you’ve ever enjoyed a cup of tea with a square – or two – of chocolate, you’ll know how well they complement each other.
 But why is that so?

 The flavour profiles of chocolate and coffee are often described in a similar way.
 Sometimes cocoa evokes the flavour of fruit – like the summer fruit notes in our Single Origin Tanzanian Chocolate – while others revel in their rich bitterness, like our Honduran 100% cocoa chocolate.
 Coffee is often described in the same way; floral, fruity, acidic, bitter, and rich, but how can you know which chocolate will go best with your coffee?